TrevorBurnham/Jitter/README.markdown

 *Bonus!* Jitter gives you Growl notifications when compilation fails!
 See below for details.

+*Extra bonus!* Jitter lets you automatically compile and run a second set of code after each successful compilation.
+That means that console-based tests are a breeze.

 ## Installing

 You'll need to install [Node.js](http://nodejs.org) and [npm](http://npmjs.org/), the